andrewrk/naught/README.md

         original values are left intact.

         `worker-count` can be used to change the number of workers running.
 A value of `0` means to keep the same number of workers.
-This is not evaluated with eq.js because that functionality is deprecated.

         Uses `naught.ipc` by default.